About Brent Cairns

 Why I’m Standing Again

 I’ve been actively campaigning for Kaiapoi and the eastern parts of the district and have been doing that for years.
-I believe in real action, not just talk.
+I have built many relationships with people and groups in the community and would not like to let them down by walking away and not continuing the advocancy on their behalf.

 As I often say: